ostcar/goasgiserver/README.md

 Then start a webserver and connect to localhost:8000.

-Difference between daphne and geiss
+Difference between daphne and Geiss
 -----------------------------------

-The main difference between daphne and geiss is that daphne is written in Python using Twisted and geiss is written in Go.
+The main difference between daphne and Geiss is that daphne is written in Python using Twisted and Geiss is written in Go.
 As far as I know, Twisted is single threaded and therefore daphne runs only one one CPU.
 Geiss on the other hand starts an many threads, as there are CPU cores.
 Of cause, you can start more then one daphne, but you have to use an individual tcp port